Britannia (board game): Gameplay

-Britannia is a 3-5 player game that takes about four hours to complete.
-Primary rules are for four players using the counter colours, but there are variant scenarios for three and five players, as well as a 3-player shorter Game and several short 2-player scenarios.
+Britannia is a three-to-five player game that takes about four hours to complete.
+Primary rules are for four players using the counter colours, but there are variant scenarios for three and five players, as well as a three-player shorter game and several short two-player scenarios.
 Each player controls several nations.

 The game begins with one army in each area of Britain, with each part of the island occupied by different nations: the Belgae, Welsh, Brigantes, Caledonians (representing the distinctive Broch culture) and Picts.
 A force of Romans begin in the English Channel and are the first nation to move.
 Through their superior fighting power and mobility the Romans will come to dominate most of the board, but eventually the Roman Empire will withdraw their forces from Britain completely, leaving behind just the scattered Romano-British.
 Meanwhile, throughout the game, further nations arrive from across the seas: the Irish and Scots, and later the Dubliners, from the west; the Norsemen from the north; the Saxons, Angles, Danes and Norwegians from the east; the Jutes and Normans from the south.
 All of these nations will compete with each other, as well as the existing nations, for turf.
 Some nations will be destroyed, and the recurring theme in Britannia is that nations will rise and fall.
 However all nations will make their contribution to a player's Victory Point total and eventual victory or defeat.

 At the end of the game all four players will have the possibility to become the King of England through their control of Harold the Saxon, William of Normandy, Harald Hardrada and Svein Estrithson.
 It is possible that no nation will be king if all four of these leaders have been killed or if they lack the required number of regions.
 However this in itself will not determine who will win the game.

 Nations take their turns in strict order, each taking one turn in each Game Round.

 Each nation's turn has five phases.